-- Homework is nearly half your grade (40%) - Ilkyoung is grading; be nice to him.
-3 - Collected at start of every morning class (9:00!) - Class Mornings 9-12ish, Afternoons 1-4ish (labs) or 1:30-4:30ish (lectures) (20 minute breaks) - Collaboration is encouraged!
-(Except on the exam) - In fact, it's a good part of the reason why you're here! - At least one of Waldo/Todd will be available in evenings (Both of us will often be around) - Cite references, contributions of teammates, etc

-But everyone must hand in their own homework
+- Homework is half your grade!!
+(50%) - Collected at start of every Tuesday class - My homework is to get it back to you on Thursday - Class Tuesday/Thursday afternoons 16:20-17:35(ish) - Collaboration is encouraged!
+(Except on the midterm) - In fact, it's a good part of the reason why you're here! - Cite references, contributions of teammates, etc - But everyone must hand in individual copies of homework